Learn powerful up to date methods from the experts that will stop Silverfish in their tracks and get rid of them for good.

 Denying silverfish secluded, dark corners to hide may be enough to drive out a bathroom infestation, but using a dehumidifier is also a good touch.
 Using boric acid in the bathroom is a bad idea if you have children or pets, but traps and natural repellants are still good choices in this case.

 How to Exterminate Silverfish in the Attic and Basement

-Some of the details vary in a basement infestation vs an attack infestation.
-For instance, basements tend to be warmer, more humid and may have cracks and exposure to the earth.
+Some of the details vary in a basement infestation vs an attic infestation.
+For instance, basements tend to be warmer, more humid, and may have cracks and exposure to the earth.
 Attics won’t necessarily face these conditions, but they’re still appealing focal points for a silverfish infestation due to the broad similarities they have.

 Both attics and basements tend to be dark, dusty, secluded spaces that homeowners use for storage purposes.
 Not to mention, the precious keepsakes, photographs, journals, or other items that people often store in them are practically a buffet for one thousand silverfish.
 However, the remoteness of attics and basements means that you can generally have a field day with boric acid.
 After going through the standard process of vacuuming up excess dust and eliminating clutter, you may be able to find where they’re hiding and treat it with the poison.
 With luck, that will be the end of your silverfish woes.